BOSKirin/Azure-Cloud-Network-Desgin/README.md

         dpkg -i filebeat-7.4.0-amd64.deb

-  - Copy the Filebeat configuration file from your Ansible container to your ELK VM
+  - Copy the Filebeat configuration file from your Ansible container to your Webserver VM
     - You can use the Ansible module **copy** to copy the entire configuration file into the correct place
     - You will need to place the configuration file in a directory called **files** in your Ansible directory